 What Are The Potential Defenses In A Refusal Case?

-In New Jersey, if an officer asks a person to submit a breath sample, he or she should submit to the test.
-It is much easier to try the breath test results than it is to deal with the very difficult decisions that come with a refusal.
+In New Jersey, if an officer asks a person to provide a breath sample, he or she should submit to the test.
+It is much easier to challenge the breath test results in court than it is to deal with the consequences that come with a refusal.
 It’s not uncommon with a DWI refusal that the defendant faces a pick your poison situation; that is a prosecutor may be willing to drop the refusal if the person pleads to the DWI or they may drop the DWI if the person pleads to the refusal.
 Remember, in New Jersey plea bargaining is prohibited for first offenders.

 That said, the prosecutor is always free to amend, downgrade or even dismiss a charge if he can establish the reason for doing so.
 There might be some weakness in the evidence that would justify them dropping from one charge to another.
 Most commonly, it is easiest for the prosecutor to say, “We can’t prove the DWI charge because without an objective breath sample or blood test result, we can’t be sure the person was under the influence.”